-- N/A: Not Assessed Students were not assessed on these standards this quarter - The marks are an average of summative assessments, quizzes, classwork, homework, and formative assessments - Passing is any mark 70% or above or any mark of D or higher.
+- Numerical marks are recorded on report cards for Grades 1-8. - The marks are an average of summative assessments, quizzes, classwork, homework, and formative assessments - Passing is any mark 70% or above or any mark of D or higher.

-Parents should be informed in a timely manner in the event of a student who is not satisfactorily performing in a course or activity.
+The Parent/ Guardian will be informed in a timely manner in the event of a student who is not satisfactorily performing in a course or activity.